Reconstruction of the equilibrium of the plasma in a Tokamak and identification of the current density profile in real time: Introduction

 From Eq. (\ref{equilibre}) one deduces that

 and since

 the Grad-Shafranov equation valid in the plasma reads

 Thus under the axisymmetric assumption, the three dimensional equilibrium Eqs. (\ref{current} - \ref{equilibre}) reduce to a two dimensional non linear problem.
 Note that the right-hand side of Eq. (\ref{eqn:gradshaf}) represents the toroidal component $j_{\phi}$ of the current density in the plasma which is determined by the unknown functions $p'$ and $ff'$.
-In the vaccum there is no current and the poloidal flux statisfies
+In the vacuum there is no current and the poloidal flux satisfies

 In this paper, we are interested in the numerical reconstruction of the equilibrium i.e of the poloidal flux $\psi$ and in the identification of the unknown plasma current density \cite{Lao:1990,Blum:1990,Blum:1997}.
 In a control perspective this reconstruction has to be achieved in real time from experimental measurements.
 The main difficulty consists in identifying the functions $p'$ and $ff'$ in the non linear right-hand side source term in Eq. (\ref{eqn:gradshaf}).
 An iterative strategy involving a finite element method for the resolution of the direct problem and a least square optimisation procedure for the identification of the non linearity using a decomposition basis is proposed.